 The retirement of a product can be triggered by either new software being introduced, or by a system having become outdated or inconsistent with the organization after some time.
 Users will first be notified that the software is being retired.
 When the system is replaced, users will be transferred to the latest system.
 Last but not least, the developers will conduct the remaining activities and discontinue supporting the old software.
 Agile includes multiple iterations to refine deliverables and achieve great results.

 The iteration of agile methodology is often two to four weeks in duration and has a completion date.
 The workflow of the iteration includes the below-mentioned five phases:

 Every phase of the agile product will have several iterations as developers will repeat the processes to refine their projects and create superior quality software.

 Throughout their product's life cycle, software development teams rely on the Agile life cycle to stay on track.
-Agile project management platforms can support all activities in the Agile cycle by offering appropriate resources and tools to team members.
+Agile project management platforms and agile project management training can support all activities in the Agile cycle by offering appropriate resources and tools to team members.

 Although, due to the known costs and predictability, some developers still prefer the waterfall method.
 But the strength of the Agile methodology is in the flexibility it provides for the product to evolve throughout the development cycle.
 As the developers can roll with the demands of the stakeholders, the completed product will be of high quality.

 As with other Agile processes, there are no hard and fast rules.
 The Agile system development life cycle described above is not set in stone and can be updated and adjusted as necessary within your business or project.